Press enter to see results or esc to cancel.

 South Korea also has a modern and robust transportation system that makes getting from place to place affordable and easy, even without a vehicle!

-Living In South Korea As An American
+Living in South Korea as an American

 Americans should be aware that only 20% of people in South Korea speak English, so learning some basic Korean will help you conduct your day-to-day business and entertainment.
 Be aware of the customs and manners in South Korea to show respect and avoid embarrassment.

-Cultural Adjustments For Americans In South Korea
+Cultural Adjustments for Americans in South Korea

 One big difference between South Korea and the United States is that you should always remove your shoes when entering someone’s home.
 This is the norm in South Korea.
 There are more important differences you should know before entering South Korea.